ansys/pyfluent/doc/source/user_guide/session/session.rst

    (0, 1000000)

-Some items in the solver settings object tree are methods:
+Some items in the solver settings object tree are methods that you call to request a particular action in Fluent:

 .. code:: python